Wetware computer: Convergence of AI and wetware

-One technology developing today is the fusion of artificial intelligence (AI) with wetware.
+One technology developing today is the fusion of artificial intelligence (AI) with wetware, coined organoid intelligence.
 Modern research shows that hybrid systems combining living neural networks with AI can enable self-repair, real-time adaptation, and emotional intelligence.
 These systems are more flexible than conventional AI and can integrate learning and memory in real time.
 Such integration lays the foundation for AI that mirrors human cognition and behavior, potentially creating intelligent systems grounded in neuroscience.

 Neural networks embodied in AI systems could facilitate continuous learning, emotional processing, and fault tolerance more than existing silicon-based implementations.
 Additionally, AI systems based on neuroethical principles could uphold transparency, fairness, and autonomy.
 While early research is ongoing, the integration of wetware and artificial intelligence seeks to redefine both fields with the possibility of creating more human-like, moral, and resilient intelligent systems.